St. Matthias

 You can also explore the lives of other apostles on our Sts.
 Philip and James page.

 St. Matthias followed Christ quietly and consistently.
-He teaches us to remain faithful even when unseen.
+He teaches us to remain faithful even when no one seems to notice.

 He was chosen through prayer and discernment.
-He reminds us to trust God’s plan for our lives.
+He reminds us that God’s plan does not always unfold according to human timing.

-He was ready when God called him.
-He shows us the importance of being prepared to say yes to God.
+Matthias was ready when God called him.
+His life shows the importance of living prepared to say yes to the Lord.

-He accepted his mission without seeking recognition.
-He encourages us to serve with humility.
+He accepted his mission without seeking attention.
+He encourages us to serve God with humility and a willing heart.

-Like St. Athanasius and St. Peter Chanel, he shows that being chosen by God often involves quiet dedication rather than public recognition.
+Like St. Athanasius and St. Peter Chanel, St. Matthias shows that being chosen by God often involves perseverance, courage, and quiet dedication rather than public recognition.

 You may also strengthen your daily faith through our Morning Prayer and Evening Prayer pages.